-That round cylinder or rectangle paddle with tiny little spikes (aka bristles) that you store in your bathroom or purse actually plays a pretty important role in determining whether you'll having a good or bad hair day.
+That round cylinder or rectangle paddle with tiny little spikes (aka bristles) that you store in your bathroom actually plays a pretty important role in determining whether you'll have a good or bad hair day.

 But it’s not simply hair that the brush fills with over time.
 Imagine that each time you use a hair product, it coats each strand.
-So when you go to use your brush afterward, say, to polish up your look after work, the brush is not only picking up strands of hair, but also residue from the products.
+So when you go to use your brush afterward, say, to polish up your look after work, the brush is also picking up residue from the products.

 “A clean brush is important because you don’t want scalp and hair residue on your brush to be applied back on top of clean hair,” wrote J.B.
 Shelton, hairstylist and strength specialist for Bosely Professional in an email to TODAY.
 “Think of the exfoliating power of your brush; that dead skin stays on bristles and pad of brush if not removed.
 Yuck!”

 Now the questions arises, how often should you clean it?

 Dr. Piliang recommends the average person clean their brush every one to two weeks.
 For those with longer hair, however, she recommends doing this more frequently.
 And if you use products, a sure sign that it’s time to clean you brush is if you start to see residue form on the bristles.

 Here's what you need to know about how to clean a paddle brush, how to clean a round brush and how to clean a wet brush.

 What you'll need: